The Best Breast Pump 2021

 5. Adjustability.
 Medea’s PISA has 2-phases expression, adjustable speed/vacuum control and a one-touch let-down button.
 Unfortunately, speed and vacuum can’t be adjusted separately—there is one knob that increases or decreases both at the same time.
 Spectra lets you adjust both the cycle (speed) and vacuum separately . . . and that’s far superior in terms of comfort, in our opinion based on field testing.
 Winner: Spectra.

 6. Portability.
 The Medela Pump N Style Advanced comes with a rechargeable battery, so you can use it on the go.
-In order to get the same functionality from the Spectra, you have to get their S1 model which runs $200.
-(The battery-less S2 is $137).
+In order to get the same functionality from the Spectra, you have to get their S1 model which runs more than the plug in version.
 We realize this is more important for some folks than others—if you are pumping on the go, the battery is probably worth the extra cash.
 Winner: Tie.

 7. Cleanability.
 The Spectra is a closed system—milk can not flow back into the tubing or pump.
 The Medela is an open system where milk can flow back into the tubes.
 This is a cleaning and health issue.
 If you don’t clean the Medela thoroughly, mold and bacteria can grow in the tubes/pump.
 Winner: Spectra.